ovesnel/HOLPRG-2002/_sources/tasks/task2/step2.rst.txt

     [cisco@centos HOLPRG-2002]$ docker exec -it cl_app_1 bash
     root@5109156083d2:/app#

-Once in the application's bash shell, let's create the DJANGO application by issuing the following command:
+Once in the application's bash shell, let's create the Django application by issuing the following command:

 .. code-block::